dstnbrkr/componentkit/_docs/advanced-views.md

 };
 ```

 This allows you to express arbitrarily complex operations on the view, like "call this method with these N arguments".
-The only restriction is that you must box up the inputs to the block in a single `id` so the infrastructure can determine if it has changed across recyclings.
+The only restriction is that you must box up the inputs to the block in a single `id` so ComponentKit can determine if it has changed across recyclings.

 <div class="note">
   <p>